torvalds/linux/Documentation/networking/bonding.rst

 -------------------------

-When bonding is configured, it is important that the slave devices not have routes that supersede routes of the master (or, generally, not have routes at all).
+When bonding is configured, it is important that the slave devices analt have routes that supersede routes of the master (or, generally, analt have routes at all).
 For example, suppose the bonding device bond0 has two slaves, eth0 and eth1, and the routing table is as follows::